rschristopher/ischristtrue.com/src/modern-views/millennialism.md

  as well as protestant [dispensationalist](https://en.wikipedia.org/wiki/Dispensationalism) views promoting what is known as a pre-tribulation [rapture](https://en.wikipedia.org/wiki/Rapture).

-These modern chiliastic views have increased in popularity and are typically categorized based on *when* Christ would return, e.g.,
+These modern chiliastic views have increased in popularity and are typically categorized based on *when* Christ would return.
+Note how each presumes knowledge of when this might occur, e.g.,